-If you’re super lucky you can have one that in addition produces mist, but even without this extra feature an outdoor kitchen fan is simply the best!
+If you’re super lucky, you can have one that also produces a mist, but even without this extra feature, an outdoor kitchen fan is simply the best!

 It is important to pick a proper size fan to serve your outdoor kitchen area.
 The table with sizing is available here.

 A scone is a miraculous fixture to use at outdoor kitchen